[As background, see Dzogchen in Comparison with Other Buddhist Systems. See also: The Major Facets of Dzogchen]

 Dumbfoundedness and the Alaya for Habits

 Although the continuity of each being’s individual basis rigpa is unstained, with no beginning and no end, there is also a beginningless factor, called dumbfoundedness (rmongs-cha – stupidity, bedazzlement), that automatically arises simultaneously (lhan-skyes) with each moment of cognition.
-It is also called automatically arising unawareness (ignorance) (lhan-skyes ma-rig-pa) regarding phenomena, a nominal disturbing attitude (nyon-mongs-kyi ming-btags-pa) included among the obscurations regarding all knowables, and which prevent omniscience (shes-sgrib).
+It is also called automatically arising unawareness (ignorance) (lhan-skyes ma-rig-pa) regarding phenomena, or non-disturbing unawareness (ma-rig-pa nyon-mongs-can min-pa).
+Not considered a disturbing emotion, it is included as a cognitive obscuration (shes-sgrib).
 It obscures rigpa’s innate good quality of reflexive deep awareness of its own two-truth nature.

 When basis rigpa is flowing together with this fleeting factor of dumbfoundedness, basis rigpa is functioning as an alaya for habits (bag-chags-kyi kun-gzhi) (foundational awareness for the habits of grasping for true existence, for karma, for memories).
 The alaya for habits is the usual clear light of death of ordinary beings, as well as that which underlies and accompanies every moment of grosser levels of sensory and mental cognition while alive.